sarahseewhy/value_technical_test/my_notes.md

 	6) It should behave in the above manner

-3. If stuck, think about or brainstorm assignment in familiar terms (cognisant that translating directly can cause hiccups) - see value.rb
+3. If stuck, think about or brainstorm assignment in familiar terms (cognisant that translating directly can cause hiccups) - see scratchpad.rb